 The AIT program carries two award options, the Level 1 one-year Certificate and the two-year Associate of Applied Science (A.A.S.) degree.
 College Board policy requires all students to take the TSI Assessment examination.
-Students pursuing the Level 1 one-year Certificate do not have to pass the TSI Assessment; however, those not scoring at the INRW 0302 and/or MATH 0302 level are strongly encouraged to enroll in the appropriate developmental course(s).
+Students pursuing the Level 1 one-year Certificate are exempt from the TSI Assessment.

-Students who wish to pursue the two-year certificate or A.A.S. degree must meet all Texas Success Initiative (TSI) requirements.
+Students who wish to pursue the A.A.S. degree must meet all Texas Success Initiative (TSI) requirements.